NajmehKhajoei-creator/Peer-to-Peer-Energy-Management-Model/README.md

 - It supports learning, replication, and adaptation of cVPP concepts rather than real-time operation or market participation.

+**Handbook as primary guide**
+This repository is intended to be used together with the accompanying handbook:

+*AI-Enabled cVPP Demonstration Handbook: Simulating Peer-to-Peer Energy Sharing for Community-Based Virtual Power Plants (cVPP)*

+The handbook provides the main technical and methodological guidance, including step-by-step instructions, model explanations, and guidance for adapting or extending the code.
+*(Online link to the handbook will be added once available)*

 ## Folder Structure